alfredbaudisch/alfredbaudisch.com/content/posts/2022-07-16-from-unity-to-godot-where-are-my-game-objects-and-components.md

 Unity has many built-in Components and **to build your own components, you write C# scripts** that inherit from MonoBehaviour.
 After writing a script, you attach it to a Game Object as a Component.

-## Nodes aka Godot’s Game Objects and Components
+## Nodes aka Godot's Game Objects and Components

 **Nodes are the building blocks of Godot**.
-But as opposed to Game Objects, Nodes are not absent of behaviours, **Nodes are the actual behaviours**, just like Unity’s Components.
+But as opposed to Game Objects, Nodes are not absent of behaviours, **Nodes are the actual behaviours**, just like Unity's Components.

-Every **Godot Node _is a_ class type** (as in objected oriented programming “class”), for that reason the **Node behaves as per its class implementation, with its own sets of methods, properties and signals (events)**.
+Every **Godot Node _is a_ class type** (as in objected oriented programming "class"), for that reason the **Node behaves as per its class implementation, with its own sets of methods, properties and signals (events)**.

 ## Composing Nodes